by Dillon Muldoon, MSc student

 Brett saw a way to improve our knowledge of Ontario bumble bees** via iNaturalist, an existing online citizen science project aimed at documenting and sharing observations of global biodiversity.
 Users create free profiles and upload photos of their biodiversity finds, where they can then be viewed by other users and identified by experts. iNaturalist educates people about the natural world, but it also can provide scientists with valuable data that can be used to track changes to species’ geographic distributions and population sizes.
 For those data to be useful, the species in the uploaded photos must be identifiable, which requires high-quality images that contain key body structures needed to identify the organism.
 But as anyone who’s ever tried will tell you, getting a bumble bee to sit still for a picture is tricky.
 As a photographer, Brett saw an obvious solution to that problem: simply teach people to take good pictures of bumble bees with their mobile devices, and in turn, get better data on Ontario bumble bees.

 In a series of videos on the Photographing Bumble Bees website, Brett takes viewers step-by-step through the process of taking pictures of bumble bees and uploading their photos to the Bumble Bees of Ontario project on iNaturalist.
 He also provides a free, printable pocket guide that outlines the most important tips for photographing bumble bees and gives descriptions of the three at-risk species in Ontario.
 Brett has four general tips for getting great pictures of bumble bees.
 First, get as close as you can to the bumble bee.
 (Don’t be scared of that stinger–bumble bees really aren’t very aggressive!)
 Second, get separate shots of the bumble bee’s back, side, and face.
 These areas contain features that are important for identifying bumble bees.
-Third, slow motion video can be used to get good images of fast-moving insects: It produces a bunch of still images that you can sort through later to find the perfect shot.
+Third, slow motion video can be used to get good images of fast-moving insects because it produces a bunch of still images that you can sort through later to find the perfect shot.
 And fourth, find an app that will allow you to manually focus your phone’s camera.

 Brett hopes his project will inspire 250 people to join the Bumble Bees of Ontario project on iNaturalist and generate at least 1,000 new bumble bee records from central and northern Ontario.
 More generally, he wants to get more people interested in bumble bees and the underappreciated world of insects.
 So help scientists help bumble bees: Grab your phone, get outside, and start snapping photos.